The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 Hear me, Levites!
 Now sanctify yourselves, and sanctify the house of the Lord, the God of your fathers, and carry out the filth from the holy place.
 (2 Chronicles 29:5)

 The idea is for the Levites to separate themselves from worldly behavior and devote themselves to the Lord.
-The same applies to the house of the Lord, that is, the place of worship.
+The same applies to the house of the Lord—that is, the place of worship.
 In doing this, the priests were to identify with the calling and purpose God had ordained for them.
-What is evident in all of this is the fact that they have the ability to reject the ways of the Lord.
-If this were not the case, there would have not been any filth in the holy place.
+What is evident in all of this is the fact that they had the ability to reject the ways of the Lord.
+If this were not the case, there would not have been any filth in the holy place.

 Now therefore, if you will obey my voice and keep my covenant, you shall be my own possession among all peoples; for all the earth is mine, and you shall be to me a kingdom of priests and a holy nation.
 (Exodus 19:5–6a)

 The two passages are very similar.
-The difference is the priests in the Old Testament served at the house of the Lord.
-In the New Testament text, the priesthood have been equated as living stones that make up the house of the Lord.
-Moreover, in the New Testament the whole nation is to be made up of priests.
-In both cases the people are called "a holy nation" separated unto the Lord God as His own, distinguishable from the other nations who remain in darkness.
+The difference is that the priests in the Old Testament served at the house of the Lord.
+In the New Testament text, the priesthood has been equated as living stones that make up the house of the Lord.
+Moreover, in the New Testament, the whole nation is to be made up of priests.
+In both cases, the people are called "a holy nation," separated unto the Lord God as His own, distinguishable from the other nations who remain in darkness.

 You, therefore, must be perfect, as your heavenly Father is perfect.
 (Matthew 5:48)